ncsa/Delta_doc/docs/source/debug_perf/index.rst

     :alt: profile report
     :width: 1000px

-Proceed to use nsight-systems.
+Proceed to use Nsight Systems.
 A stats view of the GPU Summary is shown.
-This is usually a good performance analysis starting point showing utilization of kernels vs times to transfer data between the host computer and the gpu accelerator.
+This is usually a good performance analysis starting point showing utilization of kernels vs times to transfer data between the host computer and the GPU accelerator.

 ..  image:: ../aux_pages/images/nvidia_nsight/08-nsight-systems-stats-system-view.png
     :alt: GPU stats summary